Sione Tu‘itahi

 Currently Mark is the CEO of Level Up Limited, Nesian Power Telco, Level Up Aotearoa Charitable Trust and the Executive Director for Te Ora Puāwai Limited.
 As well as the Chair for the Health Promotion Forum, he is Chair of the Power to Protect Steering Group and a trustee on the Men’s Health Trust.
 He is very passionate to see that all people are thriving and well with a strong focus on community to create the change they need in the various systems/sectors.

-Dr Grace Wong (Treasurer)
+Grace Wong (Secretary)

 Dr Grace Wong followed up her prior research about Asian youth smoking by completing her PhD research “Family influences on Asian youth smoking in the context of culture and migration to New Zealand” in 2014.